Best Hikes in Grand Mesa, Uncompahgre, and Gunnison National Forests (CO)

 Crested Butte Mountain Summit #605 – 6.1 miles one-way

 Begin the hike from the base area by taking the Lower Westside Trail.
 But, if you want to avoid the strenuous hike up you can take the Silver Queen lift to the start of the Crested Butte Mountain Summit Trail #605.
 From here, the trail heads left from the top of the lift and starts to climb uphill into the trees, here you will see a sign.
-Climb the wooden steps through the forest and continue climbing it will level out near the picnic tables.
-Follow the trail up the saddle where the path gets steeper once you get above tree line.
-Stay to the right where the trail will begins to ascend a steep, slippery slope to the viewpoint that is signed.
+Climb the wooden steps through the forest and continue climbing until it will level out near the picnic tables.
+Follow the trail up the saddle where the path gets steeper once you get above the tree line.
+Stay to the right where the trail will begin to ascend a steep, slippery slope to the viewpoint that is signed.
 From here the views of the town of Crested Butte are spectacular.
 You’ll see plaques, memorials, and flags when you reach the top.

 Dark Canyon Trail #830 – 13.8 miles one-way